 In these cases, the government authority must submit a certificate to the Credit Union signed by a supervisory official of a rank designated by the head of the government authority.

-The Credit Union may not disclose to anyone that a government authority described above has sought or obtained access to a member’ financial records.
+The Credit Union may not disclose to anyone that a government authority described above has sought or obtained access to a member’s financial records.

 Emergency Access to Financial Records.
-The Credit Union may release information to a government authority if the government authority determines that delay in obtaining access to such records would create imminent danger of:
+The Credit Union may release information to a government authority if the government authority determines that a delay in obtaining access to such records would create imminent danger of:

 Physical injury to any person;